Understanding Visitation in a Washington with the Help of a Seattle Visitation Lawyer

 Certainly one factor that can influence a court’s willingness to consider a different kind of visitation schedule is how well the parents are able to cooperate for the good of the children.
 When parents are able to work well co-parenting with each other, the children will have a more stable environment and can better handle some disruptions, and what disruptions exist will be less impactful.

 If you do hope to keep a good co-parenting relationship in place, you should consider using a non-litigation approach to the divorce.
-Every Seattle visitation lawyer in our office is trained in alternate dispute resolution methods such as mediation and collaboration.
+Every Seattle visitation attorney in our office is trained in alternate dispute resolution methods such as mediation and collaboration.
 Such an approach avoids inflaming emotions and making things worse.
 In particular, working with a parenting specialist in the collaborative divorce process can help two parents build a foundation for future cooperation while planning together how they want to raise their children in two households.

 On the other hand, when parents are not able to work well with each other, the courts tend to find it important to keep some distance between the parents and to minimize child transfers between the parents, as those exchanges are often flash points for conflict.
 In severe cases the court may require the parents to exchange the children in a neutral location such as a parking lot or through a neutral third party.
 Your Seattle visitation lawyer can help you decide what may be appropriate in your case.